777arc/textbook/content/digital_modulation.rst

    :scale: 50 %
    :align: center

-For a QAM modulation scheme, we can technically put points wherever we want to on the IQ plot, since QAM means the phase and amplitude are being modulated.
-The "parameters" of a given QAM scheme are best defined by simply showing the QAM constellation.
-Alternatively, you could simply list the I and Q values for each point, like below for QPSK:
+For a QAM modulation scheme, we can technically put points wherever we want to on the IQ plot since the phase *and* amplitude are modulated.
+The "parameters" of a given QAM scheme are best defined by showing the QAM constellation.
+Alternatively, you may list the I and Q values for each point, like below for QPSK:

 .. image:: ../_static/qpsk_list.png
    :scale: 80 %
    :align: center

-Back to the time domain for a second.
-Everything except the various ASK's and BPSK are pretty hard to "see" in the time domain.
-To prove my point, here is an example of QAM in time domain, note how it's tough to see the phase of each symbol:
+Note that most modulation schemes, except the various ASKs and BPSK, are pretty hard to "see" in the time domain.
+To prove my point, here is an example of QAM in time domain.
+Can you distinguish between the phase of each symbole in the below image?
+It's tough.

 .. image:: ../_static/qam_time_domain.png
    :scale: 50 %
    :align: center

-This is why we usually use IQ plots, instead of showing the time domain signal.
-We might show the time domain signal if there's a certain packet structure, or the sequence of symbols matters.
+Given the difficulty discerning modulation schemes in the time domain, we prefer to use IQ plots over displaying the time domain signal.
+We might, nonetheless, show the time domain signal if there's a certain packet structure or the sequence of symbols matters.

 ****************************
 Frequency Shift Keying (FSK)
 ****************************

 Last on the list is Frequency Shift Keying (FSK).
-FSK is fairly simple to understand, we just shift between N frequencies, each frequency is one possible symbol.
+FSK is fairly simple to understand--we just shift between N frequencies where each frequency is one possible symbol.
 However, because we are modulating a carrier, it’s really our carrier frequency +/- these N frequencies.
-E.g. we might be at a carrier of 1.2 GHz and shift between these four frequencies:
+E.g.. we might be at a carrier of 1.2 GHz and shift between these four frequencies:

 1. 1.2005 GHz
 2. 1.2010 GHz
 3. 1.1995 GHz
 4. 1.1990 GHz

-This would be 4-FSK, and there would be two bits per symbol.
+The example above would be 4-FSK, and there would be two bits per symbol.
 A 4-FSK signal in the frequency domain might look something like this:

 .. image:: ../_static/fsk.svg
    :align: center
    :target: ../_static/fsk.svg

-If you are going to use FSK, there is one big question to ask: What should the spacing between frequencies be?
-We often denote this spacing as :math:`\Delta f`, in Hz.
+If you use FSK, you must ask a critical question: What should the spacing between frequencies be?
+We often denote this spacing as :math:`\Delta f` in Hz.
 We want to avoid overlap in the frequency domain, so :math:`\Delta f` must be large enough.
 The width of each carrier in frequency is a function of our symbol rate.
 More symbols per second means shorter symbols, which means wider bandwidth (recall the inverse relationship between time and frequency scaling).
-So the faster we transmit symbols, the wider each carrier will get, and the larger we have to make :math:`\Delta f` to avoid overlapping carriers.
+The faster we transmit symbols, the wider each carrier will get, and consequently the larger we have to make :math:`\Delta f` to avoid overlapping carriers.
 We won't go into any more details about the design of FSK in this textbook.

-IQ plots can't be used to show different frequencies, they only show magnitude and phase.
-While it is possible to show FSK in the time domain, any more than 2 frequencies and it gets hard to see the difference between symbols:
+IQ plots can't be used to show different frequencies.
+They show magnitude and phase.
+While it is possible to show FSK in the time domain, any more than 2 frequencies makes it difficult to distinguish between symbols:

 .. image:: ../_static/fsk2.svg
    :align: center
    :target: ../_static/fsk2.svg

 As an aside, note that FM radio uses Frequency Modulation (FM) which is like an analog version of FSK.
 Instead of having discrete frequencies we jump between, FM radio uses a continuous audio signal to modulate the frequency of the carrier.
-Here is an example of FM and AM modulation, the "signal" at the top is the audio signal being modulated onto to the carrier.
+Below is an example of FM and AM modulation where the "signal" at the top is the audio signal being modulated onto to the carrier.

 .. image:: https://www.thenakedscientists.com/sites/default/files/media/Amfm3-en-de.gif.pagespeed.ce.0o6A-u33nd.gif
    :width: 400